bedrocklinux/bedrocklinux-userland/DESIGN.md

   global
   $ brl which -p 1 # which stratum provides PID1/init?
   alpine
-  $ brl which -x # after running click mouse on X11 window arch
+  $ brl which -x # click mouse on X11 window to query provider arch
 ```